Skip To Main Content

 Recruiting Areas: NYS Section 11, New England

-Tom Blumenauer was named the football head coach at SUNY Cortland in February 2025.
+Tom Blumenauer (pronounced BLOOM-en-ow-er) completed his first season as the football head coach at SUNY Cortland in 2025 after taking over the program in February 2025.

 In 2024, F&M ranked first in the Centennial Conference in scoring defense (13.1 points per game), passing yards allowed per game (164.8) and rushing yards allowed per game (62.7), along with time of possession (34:37 per game; second nationally) and offensive third down conversion percentage (49.3 percent; 21st nationally).
 The team also ranked second in the conference in passing yards per game (261.7).
 Blumenauer's F&M teams earned a total of 25 Centennial Conference all-league honors, including 11 in 2024, in addition to 62 student-athletes named to the Centennial Conference Academic Honor Roll.